PX4/PX4-Devguide/wifibroadcast.md

 # Long-distance video streaming in QGroundControl
 This page shows how to set up a a companion computer (Odroid C1 or C0) with a camera (Logitech C920) such that the video stream is transferred via the Odroid C1 to a network computer and displayed in the application QGroundControl that runs on this computer.
 This setup uses WiFi in unconnected (broadcast) mode.
-See [original post](https://befinitiv.wordpress.com/wifibroadcast-analog-like-transmission-of-live-video-data/) about wifibroadcast for additional details.

 The whole hardware setup consists of the following parts:

 On TX (copter) side:
 * Odroid C1
 * Logitech camera C920
 * WiFi module  ALPHA AWUS051NH v2.

-On RX (group station side)
+On RX (group station side):
 * Any computer with Linux.
 * WiFi module  ALPHA AWUS051NH v2.